brazenabyss/Tubifarry_Mono/README.md

 ##### Supported Clients
 - **Lucida** - A music downloading service that supports multiple sources.
 - **DABmusic** - A high-resolution audio streaming platform.
+- **T2Tunes** - A music downloading service that supports AmazonMusic
 - **Subsonic** - A music streaming API standard with broad compatibility

 All clients share the same base architecture, making it relatively straightforward to add new ones.
 The Subsonic Indexer and Client is a generic client, making it possible for any online service to connect with it.
 The Subsonic specifications are documented on the [API page](https://www.subsonic.org/pages/api.jsp).